 Further details on the Council's policies for fixed asset revaluations and depreciation are provided in Note 21 to the Council entity accounts.
-Buildings assets held by other entities within the group have been valued at their fair value as follows:

-- Innovation Birmingham Group Limited (31 March 2013) - NEC Limited and NEC (Developments) Plc (31 March 2015) - Birmingham Airport Holdings Limited (31 March 2015).
+Buildings assets held by other entities within the group have been valued at their fair value as at 1 April 2009, with the exception of those related to Innovation Birmingham Group Limited (31 March 2014) and to NEC Limited and NEC (Developments) Plc (31 March 2015).